 The Major Russian Variants of the Mosin Nagant

 The Mosin Nagant was primarily manufactured and used by the Russian Army.
-Since the rifle has seen more than a century of service, it saw changes from time to keep to keep up with the times.
+Since the rifle has seen more than a century of service, it saw changes from time to time to keep up with the times.
 Here are some of the major Russian variants of this rifle.

 M91 (Model 1891)

-The ‘original’ version of the gun is the M91 or M1891.
+The "original" version of the gun is the M91 or M1891.
 This is the original design submitted by Capt.
 Sergei Mosin.
 However, it uses a feed system created by Leon Nagant.
 This rifle was 51 ½ inches long and was manufactured from 1893 - 1925.
 It featured a hex receiver and a curved rear sight with adjustment markings.
 The barrel had a blade front sight on top of it.
-These are the oldest versions available in the market.
+These are the oldest versions available on the market.
 It was manufactured in Russian (Tula, Izhevsk, Sestroryetsk), American (New England Westinghouse, Remington) and French (Chatellerault) ordnance factories.

 The Dragoon model was for the Dragoons (mounted infantry) of the Russian Army.
 The rifle was 48 ½ inches in length - a bit shorter and lighter than the original model 1891.
 This made it easier to handle on horseback.

 The Cossack rifles were the same as Dragoon rifles.
 There were for the Cossack horsemen of the Russian Army.
-The only difference between dragoon and cossack rifles was the bayonet.
+The only difference between dragoon and Cossack rifles was the bayonet.
 The Dragoon rifles were issued with a bayonet, but the Cossack’s were not.

 The Dragoon version was modified in 1930 to create the new M91/30 model of the Mosin Nagant.
 The rifle was 48 ½ inches long and featured a flat rear sight, a front globe sight and a split barrel band.
 The rifle was originally made with a hex receiver.
 The hex receivers were replaced by round ones in 1935-36.
 The M91/30 rifles were manufactured only at the Tula and Izhevsk arsenals of the Russian government.